 - Place bars on waxed paper in the refrigerator to set.

-Nutrition information is for the bars without the chocolate icing.
-If you're including the icing, you'll add 85 calories, 5 grams of fat, 3 grams of carbs, and 1 gram of protein.
+- Nutrition information is for the bars without the chocolate icing.
+If you're including the icing, you'll add 85 calories, 7 grams of fat, and 2 grams of carbs.